arm/mlia/README.md

 Linux® is the registered trademark of Linus Torvalds in the U.S. and elsewhere.
 Python® is a registered trademark of the PSF.
 Ubuntu® is a registered trademark of Canonical.
+Microsoft and Windows are trademarks of the Microsoft group of companies.